flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 #### Loading Guide

-!!! warning "Fuel, Weights and Balance When Not Starting Cold & Dark"
+!!! warning "Fuel, Weights, and Balance When Not Starting Cold & Dark"
     The process described in this section is for starting the flight at a gate/ramp in a cold and dark state.

-    If you start your flight on the runway or in the air the loading process will only work if the Boarding Time [settings](flypados3/settings.md#sim-options) in the flyPad EFB are set to `Instant`.
-This is deliberate as simulating the entire fueling or boarding process when starting from the runway does not make sense.
+    If you start your flight on the runway or in the air, the loading process will only work if the Boarding Time [settings](flypados3/settings.md#sim-options) in the flyPad EFB are set to `Instant`.
+This is deliberate, as simulating the entire fueling or boarding process when starting from the runway does not make sense.

 ##### Finding the Payload Screen

-The payload section can be found in Ground Services Page on the EFB and selecting the Payload tab.
+The payload section can be found in the Ground Services Page on the EFB and selecting the Payload tab.

 ![wb location](../assets/feature-guides/simbrief/wb_location.png)

-Once on this page you will be presented with the following:
+Once on this page, you will be presented with the following:

 - A top-down model of the A32NX seating configuration
 - Entry fields to configure PAX and Cargo